datagrok-ai/public/help/develop/admin/deploy/configure-s3-backup.md

 14. Set `Resource assignment name`, choose your IAM role that was created earlier
-15. Next you can include all resource types in `Define resource selection`, but we recommend to use include specific resource types, choose `S3`, choose your S3 bucket and press `Assign resources`
+15. Next you can include all resource types in `Define resource selection`, but we recommend to use include specific resource types, choose `S3`, choose your S3 bucket that you use for Datagrok and press `Assign resources`

 Now your S3 bucket backup is enabled.